hanprame/EmpowermentTechnologies/homework3.md

 _Question 3: There are three ways to incorporate CSS into HTML.
 In this exercise, you did two: (1) use inline styling, and (2) use an external stylesheet.
 What is the third way?_

+_Question 4: Describe the advantages and disadvantages of using inline styling._

+_Question 5: Describe the advantages and disadvantages of using an external stylesheet._

 # HTML Colors

 Change the background color to #B0C4DE.

-_Question 4: What is the HTML color name for #B0C4DE?_
+_Question 6: What is the HTML color name for #B0C4DE?_

-_Question 5: In #B0C4DE, which two characters stand for the red component of the RGB color?
+_Question 7: In #B0C4DE, which two characters stand for the red component of the RGB color?
 Which two characters stand for green?
 For blue?_

-_Question 6: As the background color values for red, green and blue approach FF, what happens to the color - does it become lighter or darker?
+_Question 8: Try experimenting with the color value.
+As the background color values for red, green and blue approach FF, what happens to the color - does it become lighter or darker?
 As the color values approach 00, does the color become ligher or darker?_

 Modify style.css to change the background color back to white.